 - SPU 31.
 Energy Resources and the Environment

 - ESPP 11.
 Sustainable Development

 - ES 6.
 Introduction to Environmental Science and Engineering

 Students must choose three additional upper-level courses.

 At least one course must be chosen from each of two elective categories: Social Sciences and Humanities, and Natural Sciences and Engineering.
 The complete list of course options can be found on the ESPP website.

 During each semester there are several opportunities for E&E secondary field students to come together to explore various energy and environmental topics through facilitated discussions.
 Some colloquia will require preparatory readings and others will require prior attendance at a public lecture on campus.
-Students will be required to attend at least one colloquium each semester, beginning at the time of their acceptance into the program.
+Students are required to attend at least one colloquium each semester, beginning at the time of their acceptance into the program.

-Students must declare their engagement in this secondary field no later than study card day of their sixth term, and are required to complete an application form.
+Students must declare their engagement in this secondary field no later than course enrollment deadline of their sixth term and are required to complete an application form.

-Students may petition the ESPP Head Tutor, in advance, for the approval of any exceptions to the course options for the secondary field.
-Substitutions with courses offered in Study Abroad programs, at the Harvard Summer School or any of Harvard’s other schools may with prior permission count toward the secondary field requirements.
+Students may petition the ESPP Head Tutor, in advance, for the approval of any exceptions to the course options for the secondary field, including courses offered in Study Abroad programs, at the Harvard Summer School, or any of Harvard’s other schools.

 Freshmen seminars do not count toward secondary field requirements.
 All courses counting towards the E&E secondary field must be taken for a letter grade.
 A grade of “C” or better is required for secondary field credit.

 ADVISING RESOURCES AND EXPECTATIONS:

-The ESPP Head Tutor, Professor Paul Moorcroft (email@example.com), or the Secondary Field Administrator, Eric Simms (firstname.lastname@example.org), are available for advice about the secondary field.
+The ESPP Head Tutor, Professor Noel ‘Missy’ Holbrook (firstname.lastname@example.org), or the Secondary Field Administrator, Eric Simms (email@example.com), are available for advice about the secondary field.
 Students will be assigned an advisor following their submission of an anticipated course of study.